If you have a Jeep and the ESP BAS light comes on, several things can cause the problem.

 What is an ESP BAS Light on a Jeep?

-The ESP (Electronic Stability Program) was created to give a driver better control over a Jeep when driving in adverse conditions.
+The ESP (Electronic Stability Program) was created to give a driver better control over the vehicle when driving in adverse conditions.

 For example, when driving on a wet slippery road, the ESP system will help to give better traction and control.